 2:00 to 4:00 - Tour of coal mine and reclaimed areas

 4:00 to 5:00 - Drive back to Laramie.
 Driving time 1 hour.

 There will not be an organized group dinner.

 Note - the weather is likely to be variable throughout the day.
 Prudent things to bring along include a wind/rain proof jacket, an insulating layer, hat, sunscreen and a large water bottle.

 - Seven Mile Hill, a 99-megawatt project in Carbon County, Wyoming, began operations in December 2008.
 It will serve the needs of 33,726 average residential customers.
 Project has 66, 1.5-megawatt General Electric turbines.

 - Seven Mile Hill II, a 19.5-megawatt project adjacent to the Seven Mile Hill I project, began operations in December 2008.
 It will serve the needs of 6,321 average residential customers.
 Project has 13, 1.5-megawatt General Electric turbines.

 Summary of PacifiCorp renewable energy projects, including the Seven Mile Hill wind farms

-List of renewable energy projects in the Northwestern Region of the US
+List of renewable energy projects in the Northwestern Region

 Elk Mountain coal mine operated by Arch Coal